Aunt Vadge: The tip (with a condom on) went in – could I be pregnant?

 Dear Tense,

-There is almost zero chance of you being pregnant if your boyfriend’s penis didn’t touch – without a condom over it – your vagina, and there was no semen or precum.
-The pain is probably due to your period.
-Get yourself a period tracker app, and learn about how to tell when you’re ovulating so you know in future when your fertile time of your cycle is.
+There’s almost zero chance of you being pregnant if his penis – with a condom over it – only went in a little, and there was no semen or precum.
+The leg and lower-tummy aches are much more likely to be your period on its way.
+Get yourself a period tracker app and learn how to tell when you’re ovulating, so you know your fertile time of the month in future.

 In future, having some combined oral contraceptive pills stashed is a VERY handy thing to have, for you and your friends to use as needed.
 Keep the cheat sheet handy, so you always know how many to take.